cedrickbx/cs611_machine_learning_engineering_project/README_Gold.md

 ### 4. Target Variable Design
 - Changed from binary (is_delayed_15) to ordinal (IS_DELAYED)
 - 3 categories allow for multi-class classification
-- Based on arrival delay (primary passenger experience metric)
+- Based on arrival/departure delay (primary passenger experience metric)

 ---